ITER-Stalwarts-GreatOutDoors/GreatOutDoor-AddToCart-Service/README.md

 ### Prerequisite
 User must be logged in as retailer to perform the add item to cart functionality.
 He/she has to give his/her correct credential to add the item into the cart.
+Eureka discovery server should be running on your machine.

 ### Implemented By:
 #### Sachiket Behera